leovandriel/chat-demo/README.md

 Chat Demo
 =========

-This is a demo for a chat agent that answers questions based on documents, using document embeddings (Chroma) and an LLM (LangChain, OpenAI).
+This is a demo for a chat agent that answers questions based on documents, using document embeddings (Chroma) and an LLM (LangChain), and supporting multiple LLM APIs (OpenAI, Cohere)

 # Usage

-Create `openai_api_key.txt` in project root with your [OpenAI API key](https://platform.openai.com/account/api-keys).
-To limit access:

-    chmod 600 openai_api_key.txt

 Install requirements:

     pip install -r requirements.txt

+Depending on the LLM API you use, store API keys and limit access:

+    chmod 600 openai_api_key.txt
+    chmod 600 cohere_api_key.txt

 Populate the document list in `documents.txt`.
 For example, to get urls of www.example.com: